 Location: Cañada Grove, Building 5

 Description: Students are asking for our support!
 In Fall 2025, SMCCCD conducted a district-wide student survey to understand the impact of the costs of instructional materials as well as the impact that our ZTC and LTC courses are making in their lives.
 The response from students was overwhelming.
-Join us as we showcase students' experiences and how we make or suggest supportive changes.
+Join us as we reflect on students' experiences and engage their feedback to guide meaningful OER-ZTC program planning.

 Time: 12-1pm